http-samc/GenDoc/README.md

 ## Use
 **GenDoc** is a CLI based application.
 After installation, you can call the utility in any terminal application as follows:
 ``PS C:\users\...\foo> gendoc``<br>
-Aditionaly, you can use the following flags in your terminal:
+Additionaly, you can use the following flags in your terminal:

 ---
 ``--help`` | ``-h`` Show a help dialog<br>